nuria95/nuria95.github.io/_pages/about.md

 Before that, I achieved my MSc in Robotics, Systems and Control from ETH and I did my Master thesis at LAS group supervised by Prof. Andreas Krause.

 My main focus is sequential decision making for robotics.
 I aim to develop algorithms that leverage diverse prior data to provide agents with the ability to efficiently explore new environments and autonomously learn about the complexities of the real world.
-Apart from that, in my free time (if any) I love playing sports, reading and playing music.
+Apart from that, in my free time I love playing sports, reading and playing music.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->